eliasson/markuseliasson.se/content/article/scalatest-best-practices.md

 Note that both mix-ins mentioned above are synchronous so you cannot do any async setup in them without blocking (e.g. using `Await.result`).

-It is quite easy to end up putting setup code that gets executed in the discovery phase which often lead to subtle bugs and non-deterministic behaviour.
+It is quite easy to end up putting setup code that gets executed in the discovery phase which often lead to subtle bugs and non-deterministic behavior.
 Only put constants here, or preferably, nothing at all.

 Sharing test setup is much easier done using _fixture-context objects_ described earlier.